 As you may well be aware through browsing our site, many of our products are available in multiple colour choices, things like our Hygiene Broom range, Microfibre Cloths, and Mop Range, all come in four colours.
 This colour coding of Janitorial Hardware is important as it drastically reduces the chances of cross-contamination between areas.
 We have created this article to help people understand what colours should be used and where they should be used.

-On all of our items where a colour can be chosen you will see a selection box within the listing page, from this drop down menu you can select either: Red, Green, Blue, or Yellow.
+On all of our items where colour can be chosen, you will see a selection box within the listing page, from this drop-down menu you can select either: Red, Green, Blue, or Yellow.
 Once this selection is made if you click onto the “add to cart” button the quantity chosen of that colour will be added to your basket.

 Here is a general guide to what colours should be used where:

 |RED: Red items are used for any sanitary appliances and washroom floors.
 Some examples are included to the right:||Showers, Washrooms, Bathrooms, Toilets, basins, Bathroom Floors etc…|

 |Blue: Used food Preparation and serving areas||Kitchens, Canteens, Bars, Cafeterias,|